-The global economy today has grown to a scale unprecedented in history.
+The aspiration for social justice, through which every working man and woman can claim freely and on the basis of equality of opportunity their fair share of the wealth which they have helped to generate, is as great today as it was when the ILO was created in 1919.
+The current global economy has grown to a scale unprecedented in history.
 Aided by new technologies, people, capital and goods are moving between countries with an ease and at a speed that have created an interdependent global economic network affecting virtually every person on the planet.

 The role of international labour standards

 In 1919, the signatory nations to the Treaty of Versailles created the International Labour Organization (ILO) in recognition of the fact that "conditions of labour exist involving such injustice, hardship and privation to large numbers of people as to produce unrest so great that the peace and harmony of the world are imperilled."
 To tackle this problem, the newly founded organization established a system of international labour standards - international conventions and recommendations drawn up by representatives of governments, employers and workers from around the world - covering all matters related to work.
 What the ILO's founders recognized in 1919 was that the global economy needed clear rules in order to ensure that economic progress would go hand in hand with social justice, prosperity and peace for all.

 The landmark Declaration on Social Justice for a Fair Globalization, adopted by governments, workers and employers in June 2008, was designed to strengthen the ILO’s capacity to promote its Decent Work Agenda and forge an effective response to the growing challenges of globalization.
 The Decent Work Agenda which takes up many of the same challenges that the Organization faced at its inception, aims to achieve decent work for all by promoting social dialogue, social protection and employment creation, as well as respect for international labour standards.